pete8751/CheckersAI/README.md

 Simulator:
 To run the simulator, run the 'main.py' file.
 This will prompt you to choose two algorithms, and will then simulate 100 games between these algorithms, and return a win/loss percentage, as well as a graph of statistics.
 You can change the number of games simulated.
+To simulate more than 100 games, simply edit the games variable in the simulator file to the desired number.

 ===========================================================================